mxmauro/configreader/docs/LOADERS.md

 ### Http

+Creates a loader that reads data from a website.
+Like the file loader, data can be in DotEnv or JSON format.

 ```golang
 loader.NewHttp()
 ```

-Creates a loader that reads data from a website.
 Available loader options:

 | Method            | Description                                      |
 |-------------------|--------------------------------------------------|